-With organization being essential to boosting your productivity as a blogger, setting goals is the obvious first step.
+With organization, time-management, and work-life balance being essential to boosting your productivity as a blogger, setting goals is the obvious first step.

-There are different ways to break this up into, that makes it more effective than just writing a simple ”TO DO” list every day.
+There are various ways to break this up into, that makes it more effective than just writing a simple ”TO DO” list every day.

 Many bloggers and entrepreneurs make sure to check in with themselves at the end of every quarter.
 For those of you not familiar with what a quarter is, it’s every 90-days.